jenbeltran/fs1030-assignment-2/readme.md

 FS 1030 – Database Design and Principles, Take Home Assignment #2

-Question 1 - answer in Question 1 folder
-Write SQL statements for the Library Relational Database Schema attached.
+Question 1 - (answer is located in Question 1 folder) Write SQL statements for the Library Relational Database Schema attached.
 Specify the appropriate keys and referential triggered actions.
 Insert at least 3 records in each table.

-Question 2 - npm install & npm start
+Question 2 - (please npm install & npm start)
 Design a customer support/support ticketing website.
 The website should have:
 1)  A registration page–To register new customers.
 2)  A login page–Where customers and support staff can login.